VergeIO: Depth-Aware Eye Interaction on Glasses: Evaluation

 \subsection{Subgroup analysis}

-We performed a subgroup analysis on the within-session data collected from 11 participants across 2 sessions to evaluate system performance across different demographic groups as shown in Fig.~\ref{fig:curve_and_subgroup}(b).
+To evaluate the generalization and robustness of {\sysname} across diverse user groups, we conducted a subgroup analysis on the within-session data across 2 sessions.
+We assessed classification performance across demographics and physiological conditions, as shown in Fig.~\ref{fig:subgroup}a.

-\textit{Sex.} When comparing the classification performance by sex, female participants ($n=3$) achieved a mean accuracy of 81.67 $\pm$ 4.38\%, while male participants ($n=8$) achieved 83.22 $\pm$ 6.86\%.
-Statistical analysis using a Student’s t-test indicated that the difference was not statistically significant (t = 0.36, p = 0.72; $\alpha$ = 0.05).
+\textbf{Sex.} When comparing the classification performance by sex, the female participants ($n=8$) achieved a mean accuracy of 97.81 $\pm$ 2.29\% for 4-gesture task and 81.56 $\pm$ 4.67\% for 6-gesture task.
+The male participants ($n=12$) achieved 98.75 $\pm$ 1.77\% and 83.54 $\pm$ 3.98\% for 4-gesture and 6-gesture tasks, respectively.